-FOCUS ON INVESTMENT AND AFFORDABILITY
+FOCUS on INVESTMENT and AFFORDABILITY

-As the Louisiana Talent Imperative makes clear through its focus on the urgent need to build skills and knowledge of Louisiana residents, postsecondary education is fundamentally an investment with extensive long-term benefits to individuals and communities, not an expenditure without a return.
-Strategic funding, with resources carefully aligned to well-defined priorities, benchmarks, and outcomes, is the bedrock of success for the entire endeavor: only through reinvestment from all sources can we create a postsecondary structure that provides our people with chances for more skills, better jobs, and social mobility and the state the tools to expand its 21st-century economy.
-Now is the time for reinvestment.
+As the Louisiana Talent Imperative makes clear through its focus on the urgent need to build the skills and knowledge of Louisiana residents, postsecondary education is fundamentally an investment with extensive long-term benefits to individuals and communities, not an expenditure without a return.
+Strategic funding, with resources carefully aligned to well-defined priorities, benchmarks, and outcomes, is the bedrock of success for the entire endeavor: only through reinvestment from all sources can we create a postsecondary structure that provides our people with chances for more skills, better jobs, and social mobility and provide the state the tools to expand its 21st-century economy.
+Public reinvestment at state, regional, and local levels is particularly significant for leveraging targeted private-sector investment.
+Public reinvestment will actually yield additional funds for the state as a more educated population working highskill, high-wage jobs will generate higher tax revenues and will yield lower spending on welfare programs, healthcare, unemployment compensation, workers' compensation, and other social support efforts.
+A major study has shown that, on average, over a lifetime a four-yearequivalent degree holder provides \$471,000 more in income to the state than a high school graduate lacking a higher credential.
 Failure to invest will come at a significant cost.
 Not only will the state lose the financial benefit of a more educated population, continued low attainment will also further entrench existing inequities and place students at an impossible crossroads: work to live in the present or pursue a better future.
 And the cost will not just be to students; private employers will continue to struggle to find enough qualified workers, local communities will have difficulty growing, the state will continue to operate at a disadvantage in recruiting new business and diversifying our economy, and we will continue to see ourselves in the bottom tier of the states in opportunity and quality of life.
 We have been near the bottom for too long, and have too much to offer.